This is the seventh chapter in my financial story series. In the previous chapter I became free. Here I’ll show you how cool is a golden cage. In next

 Virgil, for example, he was very talented.
 He was the definition of software engineering.
 Super smart and resourceful.
 I was not as good as him.
 Virgil: “what the fuck are you saying?
 Send me that CV!
-You’re one of the most solid and talented engineer I’ve ever met!“
+You’re one of the most solid and talented engineers I’ve ever met!“

 I: “Ok, let’s give it a try…“

 I sent the CV, I was contacted by a recruiter, I did a phone screen, I won an onsite interview and that was my first trip outside Europe.
 It has been an intense couple of months, where MissRIP had a lot of patience, having to deal with me spending time in Tuscany, in Veneto and weekends and free time studying Algorithms and problem solving.
 Two amazing months culminated with a phone call on a Friday night: “Hey RIP, you did it!
 You passed the interviews!
 You’ll soon be contacted again for the actual job offer!”